Retroactive First Offender in Georgia

 (e) The court shall send a copy of any order issued to the petitioner, the prosecuting attorney, and the Georgia Bureau of Investigation.
 The Georgia Bureau of Investigation shall modify its records accordingly.

 STEP 1: The first step to determine if an individual is eligible to receive First Offender status retroactively is to verify that the person was able to receive First Offender treatment at the time he or she was originally sentenced.
-As outlined in the statute, there are some offenses that disqualify a person from First Offender treatment such has being convicted of a violent felony offense.
+As outlined in the statute, there are some offenses that disqualify a person from First Offender treatment such as being convicted of a violent felony offense.
 However, most people qualify as long as they don’t have a prior felony conviction and/or have not previously been sentenced under the First Offender Act.
 Further, to obtain retroactive First Offender treatment for sentences imposed after October 31, 1982, the person must have been unaware that he or she qualified before being sentenced.
 Also, if an individual was denied First Offender treatment by a judge previously then he or she would most likely not be eligible to receive First Offender treatment retroactively.

 STEP 3: The third step in the process is the evidentiary hearing itself, in which, the judge will determine whether to grant the petition.
 The judge will consider the petitioner’s evidence along with the prosecutor’s evidence.
 After the evidence has been presented, the judge will issue an order granting or denying the defendant First Offender treatment retroactively.

 Have you been arrested and charged with a crime in Georgia?
 If so, call Bixon Law today.
-You need an experienced Georgia criminal defense lawyer on your side who will defend your legal rights and vigorously advocate on your behalf to have your case dismissed or the charges against you reduced.
+You need an experienced criminal defense attorney on your side who will defend your legal rights and vigorously advocate on your behalf to have your case dismissed or the charges against you reduced.
 As experienced trial attorneys, we are also not afraid to take your case to trial if necessary.
 We represent clients in Atlanta and throughout the state of Georgia.
 We are lawyers who are committed to helping people in difficult situations and we invite you to call us at 404-551-5684 for a free consultation today.